Turkey Season Regulations and Information

 Fall Turkey Bag Limit:

-One (1) turkey, either sex, per county except that Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne counties are closed to all fall turkey hunting
+One (1) bearded turkey, per county, except that Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne counties are closed to all fall turkey hunting.

 Thirty (30) minutes before legal sunrise to sunset.

 The following map shows the counties that are open for fall turkey shotgun/archery hunting.
-If a county allows Fall turkey hunting, the turkey may also be be harvested with archery equipment during the deer/archery only season.
-Turkeys harvested during the deer/archery only season count toward the county bag limit.
-During a deer archery only season, a fall turkey hunter may not be in possession of both archery equipment and firearms.
-Counties closed to Fall turkey hunting: Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi and Wayne.
+If a county allows Fall turkey hunting, the turkey may also be harvested with archery equipment during the deer/archery-only season.
+Turkeys harvested during the deer/archery-only season count toward the county bag limit.
+During deer archery-only season, a fall turkey hunter may not be in possession of both archery equipment and firearms.
+Counties closed to Fall turkey hunting: Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne.

 Spring Turkey Shooting Hours